JasonGROSSO/Moonshot-project/documents/report/written-report.md

 ### Vision

-The vision for the Code Diver extension is to provide an intuitive tool to understand and visualise the lifecycle of a software's component.
+The vision for the Code Diver extension is to provide an intuitive tool to understand and visualise the lifecycle of a software component.
-This project's focus is to simplifie the work of developer, as such it as been designed to be simple to use and understand for developers disregarding their level.
+This project's focus is to simplify the work of developers, as such it has been designed to be simple to use and understand for developers regardless of their level.

 By creating a VS Code extension we make it so the users do not have to change windows when working, conserving focus and momentum.

 ### Objectives

 - Improve Productivity: Increase the resolution speed of tasks,
-- Speed Up Integration: Reduce the time spent understanding the inner working of a software for newcomers,
+- Speed Up Integration: Reduce the time spent understanding the inner workings of software for newcomers,
 - Be Accessible: Software developers can use and understand how to use the app regarding of their level,
 - Maintain Momentum: Integrate Code Diver seamlessly into the work environment to maintain focus and concentration.